DETAILED ACTION

 Regarding claim 2, Favor, Jacobi, and So teach all the limitations of claim 1.
 Jacobi further teaches wherein when a memory address is received from the processor, the logic circuit is configured to: generate a set index from at least the memory address, and determine whether the set index matches with a content stored in the first register or with a content stored in the second register, wherein the logic circuit is configured to implement a command via the first cache set in response to the set index matching with the content stored in the first register and via the second cache set in response to the set index matching with the content stored in the second register (Paragraphs [0119]-[0126], describe the use of the set registers where the set ID stored in the register is matched to a part of the received address sent down the address line so that the correct command is performed on the correct set in the cache).
 The combination of and reason for combining are the same as those given in claim 1.

-Regarding claim 7, Favor, Jacobi, and So teach all the limitations 6.
-Favor further teaches a connection to a speculation-status signal line from the processor identifying the status of a speculative execution of instructions by the processor, wherein the connection to the speculation-status signal line is configured to receive the status of a speculative execution, and wherein the status of a speculative execution indicates that a result of a speculative execution is to be accepted or rejected (Col. 18, lines 10-58, describe the versioning cache circuit (VCC) which is used to roll back the L1 cache.
+Regarding claim 7, Favor, Jacobi, and So teach all the limitations 2.
+Favor further teaches a connection to a speculation-status signal line from the processor identifying the status of the speculative execution of instructions by the processor, wherein the connection to the speculation-status signal line is configured to receive the status of the speculative execution of the instructions (Col. 18, lines 10-58, describe the versioning cache circuit (VCC) which is used to roll back the L1 cache.
 The process involves keeping track of the status of speculative/out-of-order commands to see if they are committed or aborted.
 Fig. 20 and Col. 64, line 57-Col. 65 line 10 show the use of a status line into the VCC).
 The combination of and reason for combining are the same as those given in claim 1.

 Regarding claim 8, Favor, Jacobi, and So teach all the limitations 7.
-Favor further teaches wherein when an execution type changes from the speculative execution to a non-speculative execution, the logic circuit is configured to: change, via the control register, the state of the first cache set and the second cache set, if the status of speculative execution indicates that a result of speculative execution is to be accepted, and maintain the state of the first cache set and the second cache set without changes, if the status of speculative execution indicates that a result of speculative execution is to be rejected (Col. 16, lines 1-52, describes the process of completing speculative operations that either involve committing the speculative operation when it is accepted (thereby becoming non-speculative as well as changing the states of the sets of the cache that the data is stored in) or rolling back the operation using the checkpoint in the VCC that would maintain the states of the cache before the speculative operation).
+Favor further teaches wherein when an execution type changes from speculative execution to non-speculative execution, the logic circuit is configured to: maintain the state of the first cache set and the second cache set without changes, if the status of speculative execution of the instructions indicates that the result of speculative execution of the instructions is to be rejected (Col. 16, lines 1-52, describes the process of completing speculative operations that either involve committing the speculative operation when it is accepted (thereby becoming non-speculative as well as changing the states of the sets of the cache that the data is stored in) or rolling back the operation using the checkpoint in the VCC that would maintain the states of the cache before the speculative operation).
 So further teaches the use of control registers (Paragraphs [0042]-[0043] and [0051]-[0053], as stated in the rejection to claim 3) The combination of and reason for combining are the same as those given in claim 1.

 Regarding claims 9, 10, and 12, claims 9, 10, and 12 are the system claims associated with claims 1 and 2.
 Since Favor, Jacobi, and So teach all the limitations to claims 1 and 2 and Favor further teaches a connection to a speculation-status signal line from the processor identifying a status of a speculative execution of instructions by the processor (Col. 18, lines 10-58, describe the versioning cache circuit (VCC) which is used to roll back the L1 cache.
 The process involves keeping track of the status of speculative/out-of-order commands to see if they are committed or aborted.
 Fig. 20 and Col. 64, line 57-Col. 65 line 10 show the use of a status line into the VCC), they also teach all the limitations to claims 9, 10, and 12; therefore the rejection to claims 1 and 2 also apply to claims 9, 10, and 12.